fabio-sassi/zm/MANUAL.md

 	zm_State* subtask = zmNewSubTask(zm_Machine* machine, void *subtaskdata)

-	/* or with short syntax */
+	/* or a bit shorter */

 	zm_State *subtask = zmNewSub(zm_Machine* machine, void *subtaskdata);

 This can be done only in a task class (between `ZMTASKDEF` and `ZMEND`).

 ### Yield to a subtask (resume a subtask):

-While a ptask can be resumed with `zm_resume` a subtask can be resumed only within the `zmyield` operator by a resume yield-operator like `zmSUB`.
+While a ptask can be resumed with `zm_resume` a subtask can be resumed only within the `zmyield` operator by a resume-yield operator like `zmSUB`.

-This operation is named *yield to a subtask*.
+This operation is named *yield to a subtask*:

-A subtask resume implies the definition of the current task resume point, for example:

 	zmyield zmSUB(zm_State *subtask, void *argument) | resumepoint;

-`resumepoint` is the `zmstate` where the current task will restart when subtask will yield to end or to suspend.
+`resumepoint` is the `zmstate` where the current task will restart when `subtask` yield back to the curren task (caller).

-It's possible also to define two different restart zmstate: one when `subtask` yield to suspend `ipoint` and one when yield to end `rpoint`:
+### Yield to the caller (return):

+Yield to a subtask seen above is a kind of function call: subtask is activated and current task (*the caller*) is suspended in a busy waiting mode.

+When subtask want to suspend or term its execution it can perform two kind of yield:

+- `zmyield zmTERM`: *yield to end* close current task and resume the caller
+- `zmyield zmCALLER`: *yield to the caller* suspend current task and resume the caller.

+Apparently these two yields perform the same operation from the caller point of view but caller can distinguish them defining two resume point:

-	zmyield zmSUB(zm_State *subtask, void *argument) | rpoint zmNEXT(ipoint);
+	zmyield zmSUB(zm_State *subtask, void *argument) | epoint zmNEXT(ipoint);

-#### subtasks example:
+- `ipoint` zmstate where the current task will restart when `subtask` yield to the caller.
+- `epoint`  zmstate where the current task will restart when `subtask` yield to end.

+### Example:

 	#include <zm.h>